smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

  - There will be no impact on existing code as the new SDL system will still use SHAID as before.

 ###### 7. RPC
- - For both Mobile and HMI API, there will be no additional RPC, but parameters will be added.
+ - For both the Mobile and HMI APIs, there will be no additional RPC, but parameters will be added.

 ###### 8. Protocol
  - The new SDL system will use Bluetooth Low Energy (BLE) for communication, so there will be no impact on the existing code.